tisan-das/tisan-das.github.io/_posts/2023-01-21-Interesting-concepts-of-Docker.md

 # ...
 ```

-Warning: It is not recommended to use build-time variables for passing secrets like GitHub keys, user credentials, etc. Build-time variable values are visible to any user of the image with the docker history command.
+> It is not recommended to use build-time variables for passing secrets like GitHub keys, user credentials, etc. Build-time variable values are visible to any user of the image with the docker history command.
 Refer to the RUN --mount=type=secret section to learn about secure ways to use secrets when building images.
+{: .prompt-warning }

 An ARG instruction can optionally include a default value.
 If an ARG instruction has a default value and if there is no value passed at build-time, the builder uses the default.